PiAil/pwning-webgoat/wiki_owasp_webgoat.en.md

 ![Hint](images/wiki_owasp_webgoat/hint.png) Examine the hidden table to see if there is anyone listed who is not in the drop down menu.
 ![Hint](images/wiki_owasp_webgoat/hint.png) Look in the last row of the hidden table.

-*   Effectuer un clic-droit sur l'élément défilant **Select user**, et cliquer sur _Examiner l'élément_.
-Right-click on the **Select user** scrolling element, and click on _Inspect Element_
+*   Right-click on the **Select user** scrolling element, and click on _Inspect Element_
-*   Juste en dessous dans le HTML, on trouve un tableau caché, dans lequel les informations sur Neville Bartholomew sont présentes.
-Just below in the HTML, there is a hidden table, in which information about Neville Bartholomew is present.
+*   Just below in the HTML, there is a hidden table, in which information about Neville Bartholomew is present.
-*   Son salaire est de 450000.
-Its salary is 450000.
+*   Its salary is 450000.

 ![Client Side Filtering 2](images/wiki_owasp_webgoat/client-side-filtering-2.png)